 Following the release of these latest results, educators and policy makers around the world are expected to once again focus their attention on East Asia, in a bid to raise standards and become more competitive in future rankings.

 However, the success of East Asian nations is not easily replicated, and while pedagogies, such as the ‘Mastery Method’ and policies such as stringent teacher training could benefit most education systems, the cultural dimension within which East Asian students grow up cannot be easily transferred.
+Singapore’s PISA success have lead to growing demand for Singaporean Maths tutors and Singaporean International Schools in Asian and Western countries.

 Across East Asia, diligence in study is celebrated, extra tuition is common, families have high expectations and education is revered.
 These factors are fertile ground for the successful development of literacy, numeracy and scientific understanding, and until Western nations discover an approach which will encourage similar attitudes to study, East Asia is expected to continue its dominance of the Pisa rankings.